hullm/Covid-Screening/README.md

 ![Crontab](https://covid.lkgeorge.org/images/cronjob3.png)

 # Updating the Covid Screening Site
-After installing you can use git pull to update the site.
+When upgrading compare the above config.ini with yours to see if there's anything new you need to add to yours.
+Then you can  use git pull to update the site.
 ```bash
 cd /var/www/html
 sudo git pull
 ```

+After that run the web upgrade from your website by visiting (YourSiteAddress)/index.php?upgrade